-Whitton Lions are currently eight in the Middlesex League Merit Table (Fifth Division) after five matches.
+Whitton Lions are currently eighth in the Middlesex League Merit Table (Fifth Division) after five matches.

-Lions embodies the key aspect of rugby: community.
+The Lions embody the key aspect of rugby: community.
 They are looking to increase in size by adding a women's sevens team to the club and are always welcome to new members.